COMP/ELEC 556 -

 own, or for projects, your group's own work; copying other people's

 code, solution sets, or from any other sources is strictly prohibited.
+For exams, you are strictly prohibited from receiving any form of outside aid.

 Suspected honor code violations will be reported to the Honor Council.
 For further information about the honor system at Rice, visit honor.rice.edu.